 Best fuel economy

-10.5L/100km around Kununurra including the Old Halls Creek and back track going into Wyndham
+10.5L/100km around Kununurra including the Old Halls Creek 4WD track and the back track going into Wyndham

 Worst fuel economy

 Around 18.5L/100km into a head wind on the way to Broome

 $3.00 per litre at Lorella Springs.
 We didn’t have to fill up, but wanted to take a different way out.
 40L of fuel for $120.
 Totally worth it though.

 Camper trailer water fitting (broke the plastic barb off)